Yanette Delétang-Tardif: Biography

 She kept up a correspondence with Max Jacob, who was a well-known figure among the most representative fellows of the Rochefort poetic movement.
 Then, following his death in 1944, she was the first one to transcribe the most extensive story from witness statements of the martyrdom of the Jewish poet, and proved to be an investigative writer.

 At that time, Gérard de Nerval's sonnets The Chimeras and German poets of the romantic era belonged to her beloved literatures, which had played a part in the development of her works.
 She was especially interested in Johann Wolfgang von Goethe, of whom she gave a renowned French translation of the poems — together with Maurice Betz — in 1946.
 In 1949 she collaborated with Paul Arnold on the French translation of Friedrich Nietzsche's complete poetical works.
 Although never published in her lifetime, she also created a really fine translation of Nachtwachen von Bonaventura, reflecting her interest in romanticism through a masterpiece of German literature.

 Delétang-Tardif's writing was not confined to poetry nor translated works and, following her taste, she wrote novels and completed critical works.
 She was the faithful friend of the French novelist and critic Edmond Jaloux, of whom she published a biography in 1947.
+She was elected as a member of the jury for the Guillaume Apollinaire prize in the same year.

+She became a member of the Société des gens de lettres in 1948.
 The year 1950 marked her author career when she was awarded the recipient of the Renée Vivien prize for her poetry collection Sept chants royaux.

 From the outset of her career, her nom de plume referred to her husband's family name, which she attached to her father's name.
 When he died she was plunged into despair.
-Then, in 1963 she cut off from the literary world of Paris.
+In the aftermath of her husband's death, she cut off from the literary world of Paris and left her position as a member of the jury for the Guillaume Apollinaire prize.

-She died in relative obscurity in 1976 at Paris.
+She died in relative obscurity in 1976 in Paris.